ericchu94/chat/documentation/BRD.md

 * No longer one large chat room
 * Chat instances are based on the users who are in them and only chats between two or more contacts can be created
  * Users can be in more than one instance at a time
+ * If a chat instance exists between a combination of users, a new instance of the same combination cannot be created
- * Multiple chat instances between the same combination of users are not allowed
+   * Note: Existing instances can be modified to end up with the same combination of users as another existing instance
+    * Example: A, B, C, and D are chatting in instance *one*, another instance with exactly A, B, C, and D cannot be created.
+If A, B, and C creates a new chat instance, *two*, and then D leaves instance *one*, instances *one* and *two* would still both exist.
  * A user can choose a new group of contacts or a single contact to start a new chat instance
   	* User can directly select a contact to chat one-one-one
-   	* User can also make a new message and select who, from their contacts, to send it to, creating a group chat
+   	* User can also first create a group chat, then select the participants from their contact list, then send messages to all of them.
+All messages sent by each participant in this group chat can be seen by every other participant.
 * Users can return to existing chat instances after re-logging in
 * Old messages can be seen, including those sent while user is offline
  * Users can still leave messages if no one that they are chatting with is online
 * Users can leave a group chat at anytime
+* The user who creates a group chat can name and rename the group chat instance.
+ * Note: Only applies to group chat instances.
+One-on-one chats will just display the username of the other person the user is chatting with.

 ### Module 5 - Adding Contacts to existing chat instances
 * A user can add multiple contacts at once to an existing chat instance at any time
  * If old instance is already a group chat, newly added users can still see previously sent messages by old users
  * If old instance is one-on-one, then a new instance will be created
+ * Note: Just as in module 4, existing instances can be modified to end up with the same combination of users as another existing instance
+ * Example: A, B, and C are chatting in instance *one*, another instance with exactly A, B, and C cannot be created.
+If A, B, C, and D creates a new chat instance, *two*, and then D is added to instance *one*, instances *one* and *two* would still both exist.